jonnor/ESC-CNN-microcontroller/report/report.md

 ![Depthwise separable convolutions, input/output relationship.
 Image: Yusuke Uchida[@ConvolutionsIllustrated]](./img/conv-depthwise-separable.png)

-While standard convolution performs a convolution over both channels and the spatial extent, a Depthwise Separable convolution splits this into two convolutions.
+While a standard convolutional layer performs a convolution over both channels and the spatial extent, a Depthwise Separable convolution splits this into two convolutions.
 First a *Depthwise Convolution* over the spatial extent only, followed by a *Pointwise Convolution* over the input channels.